Unfortunately, all the gear in the world won't help us if we forget a vital part of successful workouts: staying hydrated.

-"Dehydration is when the amount of water in your body falls below a normal, heathy level," says Traci Thompson, MS, Director of PEAK at University of Utah Health's Wellness & Integrative Health.
+If you’re losing more water than you’re taking in, you can become dehydrated.
+"Dehydration is when the amount of water in your body falls below a normal, heathy level,” says Traci Thompson, MS, director of PEAK Health & Fitness at University of Utah Health.
+Staying hydrated is especially important being, during, and after exercising.

-"Dehydration impairs your body's ability to regulate heat, which causes your body temperature and heart rate to rise.
-This causes you to feel more tired during exercise," says Thompson.
+“Dehydration impairs your body's ability to regulate heat, which causes your body temperature and heart rate to rise.
+This causes you to feel more tired during exercise,” Thompson says.

 All of these differences in your body can reduce your performance during exercise.